indi-gg/kcash_v2_contract_move_aptos/README.md

     const APTOS_NETWORK: Network = NetworkToNetworkName[Network.TESTNET];
     ```

+## Compiling the code

+1. Navigate to the facoin folder using following command.

+    ```bash
+    cd indigg/typescript/move/facoin
+    ```
+2. Now run the command, here you can use any address of user.

+    ```bash
+    aptos move compile --named-addresses  FACoin="0xb8c6e21fe1c09b0891703c75abe828a7867286f312743011b53d883fa621379c"
+    ```

 #### Customized Logic
 To enhance user engagement and participation, we have implemented a customized reward distribution system based on three distinct buckets: